 Leaders are often reminded “what’s inspected gets done.”
-While this adage is typically applied to measurable task-related behaviors such as productions goals, it’s also relevant for human elements of the workplace like interpersonal skills.
+While this adage is typically applied to measurable task-related behaviors such as production goals, it’s also relevant for human elements of the workplace like interpersonal skills.

 As artificial intelligence makes further inroads into your daily work as a leader, you need to pay attention to soft-skill development because these uniquely human skills are what will differentiate your team members from the bots.

 It’s time to elevate human-centered skills to a topic worthy of frequent leadership inspection.
 If we are to successfully co-exist with increasingly sophisticated technology, we need to amp up our humanity.
 And let’s face it, since the pandemic we’re all a little rusty on our social skills.